-Section 10.804(1)(f)2., Rules of the Auditor General, requires us to communicate whether or not the Internal Accounts have met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions met.
+Section 10.804(1)(f)2., Rules of the Auditor General, requires us to communicate whether or not the Internal Accounts has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific conditions met.
 In connection with our audit, we determined that the Internal Accounts did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

 Sections 10.804(1)(f)5.a. and 10.805(7), Rules of the Auditor General, require that we apply financial condition assessment procedures for the Internal Accounts.
 This does not apply to the Internal Accounts.

 Section 10.804(1)(f)3., Rules of the Auditor General, requires that we communicate recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations.
+In connection with our audit, we have the following recommendations: